shwetakkk21/timextract/README.md

 ---

-## ✨ Features
+## Features

-- 📄 Parses .docx timetable documents
+- Parses .docx timetable documents
-- 🔍 Filters based on batch codes (e.g., only show entries with b4, include bx exclusively if it starts the entry)
+- Filters based on batch codes (e.g., only show entries with b4, include bx exclusively if it starts the entry)
-- 📤 Exports filtered timetable to a formatted PDF
+- Exports filtered timetable to a formatted PDF
-- 🛠 Simple to customize for your own batch or class group
+- Simple to customize for your own batch or class group

 ---

-## 📸 Demo
+## Demo

 ---

-## 🧰 Tech Stack
+## Tech Stack

 - Python 3.x
 - [python-docx](https://pypi.org/project/python-docx/)